xmos/sw_usb_audio/doc/rst/quick.rst

    #.
 Download the **XMOS XTC Tools** from: http://www.xmos.com/software-tools and install.

-      The minimum required XTC Tools version for compiling USB Audio applications is 15.3.0.
+      The minimum required XTC Tools version for compiling USB Audio applications can be found in the README.
 Make sure that you download the correct version of the tools.

       (Section :ref:`quick_start_tools`)